Sumitbhoyar/sumitbhoyar.github.io/system design/terminologies/column-store-databases.md

 - Vertica

 ### Use cases
-- Spotify uses Cassandra to store user profile attributes and metadata about artists, songs, etc. for better personalization
+- **Spotify** uses Cassandra to store user profile attributes and metadata about artists, songs, etc. for better personalization
-- Facebook initially built its revamped Messages on top of HBase, but is now also used for other Facebook services like the Nearby Friends feature and search indexing
+- **Facebook** initially built its revamped Messages on top of HBase, but is now also used for other Facebook services like the Nearby Friends feature and search indexing
+- Sensor Logs  (Internet of Things -IOT)
+- User preferences
+- Geographic information
+- Reporting systems
+- Time Series Data
+- Logging and other write heavy applications